sarahspak/test-openai-imagegen/README.md

 then install python:
 `brew install python`

+# setup
-create a virtualenv:
+1. create a virtualenv:
 `python -m venv venv`

-then activate it:
+2. then activate it:
 `source venv/bin/activate`

-check you're in the right venv by running
+3. check you're in the right venv by running:
 `which python`

-it should return something like:
+4. it should return something like:
-`/Users/sarahpak/repos/test-openai-imagegen/venv/bin/python`
+`/Users/$USER/path/to/test-openai-imagegen/venv/bin/python`

 ## packages